asyncart/async-flow/cadence/contracts/README.md

 # Contracts

-There are seven Cadence smart contracts in this folder.
+There are ten Cadence smart contracts in this folder.

 `NonFungibleToken.cdc` is the NonFungibleToken standard Flow smart contract.